 This will automatically launch your Google account in a window, asking you to confirm your purchase.

-If your domain has expired between 60 and 90 days* ago, you can restore it with an additional restoration fee, typically around $100.
-The length of the grace period and the amount of the fee are determined by the registry and will be different for different domain endings (TLDs).
-See the Domain ending (TLD) reference article for your domain to learn the amount of the restoration fee.
+If your domain expired between 60 and 90 days ago, you can restore it with an additional restoration fee, typically around $100.
+The amount of the fee is determined by the registry and will be different for different domain endings (TLDs).
+See the Domain ending (TLD) reference article for your domain to find out the amount of the restoration fee.

 - Click on the name of the domain in the My domains screen.
-You should immediately see this dialog, asking you to restore the domain.
+You should immediately see this dialogue, asking you to restore the domain.

-- If you do not see the Restore domain dialog, click on the Expired tab for your domain and click on Add registration or Add and restore registration.
+- If you do not see the Restore domain dialogue, click on the Expired tab for your domain and click on Add registration or Add and restore registration.

-See Expiration and deletion of domain registrations for more information about domain expiration and restoration policies.
+See Expiry and deletion of domain registrations for more information about domain expiry and restoration policies.